 Pride Mountain Vineyards

 If you can survive the drive to Pride, there’s a t-shirt saying such ready for purchase upon arrival.
-Pride Mountain Vineyards is known for its robust red wines.
+Pride Mountain Vineyards in Helena is known for its robust red wines.

 A visit here includes a brief estate tour, wine cellar tour, patio tasting, and barrel tasting.
 The tour guide might even test your taste buds by offering a taste from a barrel and a bottle of the same wine.
 Can you taste a difference?

 Pride Mountain is famous for its stunning views.
-The curvy road to the vineyard rewards guests with outlooks over Napa and Sonoma Valleys.
+The curvy road to the vineyard rewards guests with outlooks over the valleys.

 When visiting Pride, you might notice a brick line through the parking lot dividing the vineyard in half.
 This line marks where half of the winery is in Napa and half in Sonoma.
 Pride has several tasting options when making your reservation, so you can choose the one that works best for you.